 The final attractor is called the Strange Attractor.
 It describes the operation of an open system.
 It is in operation when emergent, selforganizing, fractal patterns are observed.
 It is the signature of a complex or chaotic system.
 The Strange Attractor follows a self-similar but never identical pattern.
 In that sense, it is like a "looser" Torus Attractor.
-However, unlike the Torus Attractor, the Strange Attractor also exhibits unpredictable phase shifts where the whole of the system is transformed.
+However, unlike the

+Torus Attractor, the Strange Attractor also more than recognize or state that reality is exhibits unpredictable phase shifts where the whole of the system is transformed.
 Sometimes these phase shifts are very fast and dramatic such as acquiring an injury in a motor vehicle accident that transforms one's life and career.
-However, these phase shifts can also come on more slowly, for instance, the flipping of the once every 10,000 years or less frequently.
+However, these phase shifts can also come on more slowly, for instance, the flipping of the earth's magnetic fields, which occurs about once every 10,000 years or less frequently.